A particle in equilibrium with a bath realizes worldline supersymmetry: Numerical results

-We hope to improve on these results using Hybrid Monte Carlo methods.
+We hope to improve on these results using Hybrid Monte Carlo methods--especially for the cases where the classical potential possesses multiple minima.

-In fig.~\ref{NumRes128w} we display typical Monte Carlo time series for the $2-$point function of the auxiliary field and the scalar respectively, that provide support for the thesis that the former is ultra--local and the latter is not, for $N=128$ and $g=0.1$.
-These results, along with the indications from the Binder cumulants, illustrate that, while supersymmetry is realized in this system, it can be hard to spot.
+In fig.~\ref{NumRes128} we display typical plots for the connected 2--point function of the noise field and thus provide support for the thesis that the former is ultra--local, for $N=128$ and $g=0.9$ (weak coupling), as well as for $g=5.0$ (strong coupling).
 A detailed finite size scaling analysis is a priority.